Embed This Data

 - Inflation (CPI):

 - FDI Inflow:

 The end of Czechoslovakia’s Communist dictatorship in 1989 led to the election of dissident playwright Vaclav Havel as president.
 The Czech Republic separated from Slovakia in 1993 and joined NATO in 1999 and the European Union in 2004.
-Prospects for adoption of the euro are uncertain, but the government appears to be moving toward closer alignment with the eurozone.
 The first directly elected president, Miloš Zeman of the center-left Czech Social Democrat Party, appointed a caretaker government in August 2013, and legislative elections followed in October.
 In January 2014, Zeman asked Social Democrat leader Bohuslav Sobotka to form a government.
 Polling shows low satisfaction with EU membership.
 In 2016, “Czechia” was officially registered at the United Nations as an alternate name for the country.

 The individual income tax rate is a flat 15 percent, and the standard corporate tax rate is 19 percent.
 Other taxes include a value-added tax and an inheritance tax.
-The overall tax burden equals 34.1 percent of total domestic income.
-Government spending has stabilized at about 41.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.7 percent of GDP.
+The overall tax burden equals 33.5 percent of total domestic income.
+Government spending has amounted to 42.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.7 percent of GDP.
 Public debt is equivalent to 40.9 percent of GDP.

 Business formation and operation are possible without bureaucratic interference, and no minimum capital is required.
 Recent reforms have reduced the cost and number of procedures required to launch a company.
 The labor market is relatively flexible, and the unemployment rate continues to decline.
 The state energy program includes increased reliance on unsubsidized nuclear power, although subsidies for fossil fuels have increased.